difi80211g/Fortigate-API/README.md

 # FortigateVPN-API

+This creates an interface where users can view the SSL-VPN users logged in and kick them off without needing a admin account on the firewall.
+It relies on a restrict API user account setup.

 Setup an API user on the fortigate and get the key.
 The user will need VPN Read/Write access.
 - In the Fortigate go to System > Admin Profiles
 - Create a new profile and set the VPN permissions to Read/Write.
 Leave the others as None.